neutrinomuon/PyFluxconserving/README.md

 In summary, the principle of flux density conservation is important to consider when binning astronomical spectra, and astronomers need to scale the intensity of each binned pixel to ensure that the total energy emitted by the object is conserved.
-SpectRes from A. Carnall is included as a comparison: <a href='https://github.com/ACCarnall/SpectRes'>https://github.com/ACCarnall/SpectRes</a>.
+SpectRes from A. Carnall is *NOT* part of the distribution, but used as a comparison: <a href='https://github.com/ACCarnall/SpectRes'>https://github.com/ACCarnall/SpectRes</a>.

 Accompanying there are several routines for interpolations.